krispychipz/retreat-guide/README.md

 # Retreat Guide

-This repository provides a script that aggregates retreat events from multiple dharma center calendars.
+This repository provides a script that gathers retreat events from the San Francisco Zen Center website.

 ## Requirements